-Roman was quite for a minute, finally asking, “What kind of information?”
+Roman was quiet for a minute, finally asking, “What kind of information?”

-“In all of Unity’s history, only one of your kind ever left our services.
-His name was-,”
+“In all of Unity’s history, only one Enforcer ever left our services.
+His name was Amaimon Rosario.”

-“Amaimon Rosario,” Roman said with a heavy sigh.
+Roman sighed.
 “My birth name.
-I changed it when I got away.”
+Unity killed Amaimon, so I changed it when I got away.”